nullscreen/yt/README.md

 ----------------

 Use `Googol::YoutubeAccount` to send and retrieve data to Youtube, impersonating an existing Youtube account.

-Available methods:
+Available instance methods are `id`, `title`, `description`, and `thumbnail_url`.

-* `perform!`: executes promotion actions such as: liking a video, subscribing to a channel
+Additionally, the `perform!` method lets you executes promotional actions as a Youtube account, such as liking a video or subscribing to a channel.

 These methods require user authentication (see below).